roman-milk/roman-milk.github.io/leanne-and-her-lovers.md

  "Leanne," James whispered, "Leanne..."
 He stepped towards the bed.
 Slowly, one step at a time, he moved until he was close enough to touch Luke if he had the desire to, if he had the nerve.

  "Come on James," Leanne purred, relishing the power she held.
 "Take a little lick with me."
-Report_Story #3